 The Plan is subject to minimum funding standards of the Public Retirement Systems Standards Law (Georgia Code Section 47-20-10).
 The GMEBS Board of Trustees had adopted an independent actuarial funding policy that exceeds State law requirements but is in accordance with required contributions as defined by generally accepted accounting principles.
 This policy requires a different funding level than the estimated minimum annual contribution to minimize fluctuations in annual contribution amounts and to accumulate sufficient funds to secure benefits under the plan.
 There are no assets legally reserved for purposes other than the payment of plan member benefits for the plan.
-For the year ended June 30, 2020, the average active employee contribution rate was 13.41% of covered payroll.
-For the year ended June 30, 2019, the average active employee contribution rate was 14.54%.
-The Authority's cash contributions to the plan totaled \$1,320,000 for each of the years ended June 30, 2020 and 2019.
+For the year ended June 30, 2021, the average active employee contribution rate was 11.79% of covered payroll.
+For the year ended June 30, 2020, the average active employee contribution rate was 13.41%.
+The Authority's cash contributions to the plan totaled \$1,200,000 and \$1,320,000 for the years ended June 30, 2021 and 2020, respectively.